cloudfoundry/credhub-api-site/source/includes/_get-permission.md

 }
 ```

-This endpoint returns the permissions of a credential.
+This request returns the permissions of a credential.

 ### HTTP Request